 The one year programme comprises the first two semesters.
 In the later part of the second semester, time is set aside for thesis work, which gives 15 credits.
-In the two year program students can choose between doing two master theses, each comprising 15 credits, or do one thesis comprising 30 credits.
+In the two year programme students can choose between doing two master theses, each comprising 15 credits, or do one thesis comprising 30 credits.

 Global public health, Biostatistics, Epidemiology, Qualitative methodology in public health, Health Systems: Organization and financing, Health economic evaluation methods, Social pathways in health and health promotion, Master thesis, first year.